district0x/district-proposals/README.md

 # District Proposals
 The district0x Network Token allows holders to signal for new districts to be built by the district0x team.
-Prior to the launch of Aragon Core on the MainNet, signaling will be conducted via a custom CarbonVote implementation.
+Prior to the launch of Aragon Core on the MainNet, signaling will be conducted via a custom [CarbonVote](http://carbonvote.com/) implementation.

 The CarbonVote implementation is hosted at https://vote.district0x.io/ and is automatically populated with proposals that have been deemed as 'qualifying'.

-Before you get started, be sure to familiarize yourself with the 'District Proposal Standard' as well as what is deemed a 'Qualifying proposal'.
+Before you get started, be sure to familiarize yourself with the 'District Proposal Standard' as well as what is deemed a 'Qualifying Proposal'.
 When ready, simply [submit your proposal as a new issue](https://github.com/district0x/district-proposals/issues/new) in this repo.

 ## Qualifying Proposals
 To be deemed as a 'qualifying proposal' the following conditions must be met: